intelliriffer/EUCLIDIER-CONSOLE/README.md

         1. CC 99:  (0-1): Receive Notes
         2. CC 100: (any positive value) : Reset  Any Note transposition and Octave offsets from all Tracks.
         3. CC 119: Disable Octave Switching on incoming Note Velocity (you dont want it with drums etc)
+        4. CC 70: Sync All Tracks (sets the internal step position to 0)
+        5. CC 20: (0-127), Select a Preset Slot to Load from or to Save to.
+        6. CC 29: Load From Selected Preset Slot.
+        7. CC 30: Save Current to Selected Preset Slot.

+    14. Program Change (0-127) : Load from Preset Slots 0-127.

-    14. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
+    15. Track  Note Transposition (Transposition if ) (Adds to Track Note Value)
         1. Notes 0-11 (c-2) : Transpose Track 1 by +(0-11)
         2. Notes 12-23 (c-1): Transpose Track 2 by +(0-11)
         3. Notes 24-35 (c0) : Transpose Track 3 by +(0-11)